Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GZlK2fIlYVk.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Another game mode with a procedurally generated world?
 https://www.youtube.com/watch?v=GZlK2fIlYVk
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Any plans for random map generation?](./yt-Z9c7weKgaz0.md) [https://www.youtube.com/watch?v=Z9c7weKgaz0](https://www.youtube.com/watch?v=Z9c7weKgaz0)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Would it be possible to have a Map Randomly Generated in Satisfactory?](./yt-1AOF1qFxGm0.md) [https://www.youtube.com/watch?v=1AOF1qFxGm0](https://www.youtube.com/watch?v=1AOF1qFxGm0)

 ### Topics